-Bachelor of Arts in Latin American and Latino Studies
+Bachelor of Arts in Latin American, Caribbean and Latinx Studies

 A deep and nuanced understanding of the diverse cultures, histories and geopolitics of the Americas, the Caribbean and the U.S. Latino community has arguably never been more relevant or more urgent.